 The most memorable experience of working with someone that had an ankle sprain was training Brian.

 It all started about three years back and I was off to the local recreation center to do my regular Thursday afternoon shift.
 When I got in, I checked to see what was scheduled for the day and I saw I had an appointment with Brian.

 Brian was a 12-year-old boy that was smaller than the average 12-year-old but what he lacked in size he made up for in energy and drive.

 Brian’s mom brought him into the gym.
 About two weeks before our first appointment he was playing soccer and sprained his ankle (inversion sprain).
 He got it checked out by his doctor and the doctor ruled out anything serious.
 It was a Grade I sprain.
 He asked his doctor what he could do to maintain his conditioning for hockey but also rehabilitate his sprained ankle.
 The doctor recommended to come to see me.

 At our first appointment, I sat down with Brain and got a background on his injury, what his fitness level was, what made his ankle worse, what made it better, and what his goal was.
 Plus, I got him to do some movements with his ankle, knee, and hip.

 I had the information that I needed.
 Now the injury workout would begin.

-We began with improving the movement, strength, stability and balance in the ankle using the equipment we had in the gym.
+We began with improving the movement, strength, stability, and balance in the ankle using the equipment we had in the gym.
 After we focused on the ankle it was on working on lower body movements and then working on the upper body.
 We finished off his session with cardiovascular work.

 I always find it very motivating to see someone injured in the gym.
 It always rings the words in my head, “What is your excuse for not being in the gym?”

 Brian had no excuses and a drive to overcome his injury and get back to hockey.

 It was very cool to see how hard Brian worked on the upright bike while wearing his ankle brace.